samkaradag/oracle2postgres-schema-validator/README.md

 # Oracle to Postgres Database Comparison Utility

 This utility streamlines the process of comparing the schemas and code objects of Oracle and Postgres databases.
 This utility can be useful for heterogenous migrations from Oracle to Postgres or vice-versa to check whether all the objects i.e: PLSQL, tablec, indexes, views, columns, sequences are migrated.
-It leverages Google BigQuery for efficient data analysis and reporting.
+It can leverage Google BigQuery or any Postgres database as a staging environment for efficient data analysis and reporting.

 ## Key Features